 Hence, day 7 of the Dashain festival is celebrated with the worshipping of Goddess Kalaratri, Saraswati, and welcoming Fulpati at home for prosperity and blessings from Goddess Durga.

-We are discussing more about Fulpati day here in this segment.
+We are discussing more Fulpati here in this segment.

 Read Also: Things to Know About Fulpati seventh day of Dashain festival of Nepal

-Read Also: Ritutals About Fulpati seventh day of Dashain festival of Nepal
+Read Also: Rituals About Fulpati seventh day of Dashain festival of Nepal

 Read Also: Which Goddess is worshiped on the Fulpati seventh day of Dashain festival

-Read Also: What are the rituals performed by Nepal goverment on this Fulpati seventh day of Dashain
+Read Also: What are the rituals performed by the Nepal government on this Fulpati seventh day of Dashain